The Peke a Pap is another example of a designer hybrid dog as it brings together the Pekingese with a Papillon.

 In general, they have the ears of the Papillon while their face is more from the Pekinese.
-Their hair will generally be quite long and straight in nature, and it will have a slightly silky feel to it.
+Their hair will generally be quite long and straight, and it will have a slightly silky feel to it.

-For their body, then everything is clearly going to be quite compact, but they do not come across as being overly muscular in nature.
+For their bodies, then everything is going to be quite compact, but they do not come across as being overly muscular.
 However, they are not weak dogs either.

-Their eyes will also show a real sense of being alert to everything that is going on, and they will be brown in nature.
+Their eyes will also show a real sense of being alert to everything that is going on, and they will be brown.